StoryAnvil/BlogAndWiki/wiki/projects/cogwheel/start.md

 to run CogScripts in game you need to run `@storyanvil dispatch-script` command in chat.

 ### Example
-Let's test Cogwheel Engine by creating script that writes `Hello, World!` in chat.
+Let's test Cogwheel Engine by creating script that writes `Hello, World!` in minecraft logs.

 1. Create file `.minecraft/config/cog/hello_world.sa`.
 2. Paste following code in it: